TommyMart/Data_Visualisation_API/readme.md

 ### R8.
 Explain how to use this application’s API endpoints.
 Each endpoint should be explained, including the following data for each endpoint:

-Below we will explain each endpoint / routes.
+Below is an explanation of each endpoint / route used in the app.

-Including for each:
+Including:
 * HTTP verb (get, post, patch, put)
 * Path or route ("/posts/1/comments/1" etc)
 * Any required body or header data - what the payload will look like (get or delete don't require body), authorisation header -
 * Response - structure of a sample response with examples

-For the applicaiton endpoints below, those with methods GET and DELETE, do not require any body data.
-The example screenshots taken from Insomnia with those methods, the body data you can see is a part of the JWT Token consisting of random characters.
+For the application endpoints below, those with methods GET and DELETE, do not require any body data.
+The example screenshots taken from Insomnia with those methods, the body data that is sometimes visable, is part of the JWT Bearer Token consisting of what appears to be random characters.

 For a regular (not admin) user to delete or update data from a table, they must be the creator of that data, so we can use `get_jwt_identity()` to check the identity of the user and match it against the user identity who created the data.
 This can be written as `str(invoice.attendee_id) != get_jwt_identity()`, where 'invoice', is the data the user is trying to update or delete.